 - Find a local Family Physician in your town

-Irregular menses (menstruation)
+Irregular menses (menstruation) and premenstrual syndrome

 There is an association between the lengthening of the menstrual cycle and the risk for developing diabetes, particularly in obese women.
 In a national study of nurses, those who had a cycle length of greater than 40 days were twice as likely to develop diabetes then those who cycled every 26 to 31 days.
-The association is thought to be related to polycystic ovary disease, which is also known to be associated with insulin resistance.
+The association is thought to be related to polycystic ovary syndrome (PCOS), which also is known to be associated with insulin resistance.
 Insulin resistance may be a precursor for type 2 diabetes.

 Impaired Fasting Glucose